jadijadi/gittutorial/all-notes-from-tutorial.md

    Git provides several ways to view differences:

-    - See the difference between the current stage and the last commit:
+    - See the differences between the unstaged changes vs. latest commit (HEAD) \> Shows **unstaged** modifications.
       ```
       git diff HEAD
       ```
-    - See the difference between the current stage and the previous stage:
+     - HEAD: is a special pointer that refers to the current branch's latest commit.
+However, the location of this pointer can be changed to any commit you want.

+    - See the differences between staged changes vs. latest commit (HEAD) \> Shows **staged** modifications.
       ```
       git diff --staged
       ```